UglyToad/PdfPig/README.md

 However in order for us to assist you, you **must** provide the file which causes your issue.
 Please host this in a publically available place.

-## Status

-_Why is class or property X internal?_ Internal properties and classes are not stable enough for the end user yet.
-If you want to access them feel free to use reflection but be aware they may change or disappear between versions.

 ## Credit

 This project wouldn't be possible without the work done by the [PDFBox](https://pdfbox.apache.org/) team and the Apache Foundation.
-Any bugs in the code are entirely my fault.